This article was last updated on January 2nd, 2021

 4. Coconut Flour

 Coconut flour is very versatile and can be used in both sweet as well as savory dishes.
-It is also gluten-free, and so is a great alternative for someone who is not tolerant to gluten.
+It is also gluten-free, and so is a great alternative for someone who is not tolerant of gluten.

 Coconut flour can be used to thicken curries that are inspired by South East Asia, and it can also be used to thicken vegan cookies and muffins.